πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Struct Memory Layout

-Members of a struct are laid out in memory in declaration order, consecutively.
+Struct members are laid out in memory consecutively, in declaration order.

 Memory layout of struct Student s1;

-name[20] takes 20 bytes, score takes 4 bytes β one Student uses at least 24 bytes (padding may apply).
+name[20] takes 20 bytes and score takes 4 bytes, so one Student uses at least 24 bytes (padding may add more).

 Arrays of Structs

-Making an array of a struct lets you manage many records with the same shape.
+An array of structs lets you manage many records that share the same shape.
 This is where structs really shine.

 // Print every student's score